 The experts at Veterans United remind us,

 Even if you’re positive you meet the VA loan eligibility requirements, there’s only one way to be certain you have access to VA home loan benefits: Obtain your Certificate of Eligibility..

 If you'd like to get an early start, VA Loan applicants can fill out a Certificate of Eligibility (VA Form 26-1880).
 The form can be downloaded through the Veterans Administration Web site and mailed directly to the VA.
 More information about Certificates of Eligibility can be found at the VA website.

 For more detailed information about using your VA Home Loan, see Chris Birk’s excellent article, Getting Your Certificate of Eligibility: Let a Lender Do the Heavy Lifting.

-The folks at MilitaryOneSource, an official DoD website, have a great checklist with information regarding military retirement benefits, reminders to attend pre-separation counseling and the TAP employment workshop, as well as reminding you to schedule medical and dental checks and other important appointments before retiring.
+The folks at MilitaryOneSource, an official DoD website, have a great article with information regarding military retirement benefits, reminders to attend pre-separation counseling and the TAP employment workshop, as well as scheduling medical and dental checks and other important appointments before retiring.